check-spelling/bolt-js/docs/_future/request_time_off_tutorial.md

 #### Add in view handler

-Now that the "Open Modal" button's action handler has been added in to the `request-approval.js` file, we can add in a view handler that will trigger additional functionality if the modal is submitted.
+Now that the "Open Modal" button's action handler has been added into the `request-approval.js` file, we can add in a view handler that will trigger additional functionality if the modal is submitted.

 Inside `listeners/functions`, create a new directory called `views` and within it, add a new file called `modal-submit.js`:
 ```js